bertrand-caron/rails-cv-app/README.md

 Make sure to edit the config file to match your setup, especially your domain name:

+    # Replace YOUR_SERVER_FQDN with your domain name.
+Feel free to use subdomains if you want to (for instance cv.jdoe.me), but don't forget to set it properly in config/config.yml too !
     sudo editor /etc/nginx/sites-available/cv

 ### Restart Nginx